larrabyte/bakerbot/README.md

 Bakerbot is a [discord.py](https://github.com/Rapptz/discord.py) bot written in Python :) Originally made as a learning exercise, now used by friends as a *somewhat* useful bot and used by me to experiment with dumb coding ideas.

 ## Key Features
-* A frontend to the WolframAlpha API.
+* A component-based frontend for the WolframAlpha API.
 * A Discord-oriented manga reader using the Mangadex API.
 * Games *(something like Monopoly: coming soon, TM).*
-* Text generation using the Hugging Face API.
+* Text generation using the Hugging Face and/or Neuro APIs.

 ## Prerequisites and Execution
 Install Bakerbot's requirements by running the following command: